GNU-Ymir/Documentations/templates/cte.md

 This will generate a file named `main.yr.004t.gimple` containing a precompiled version of the code.
-You should get in this file a definition of the function `printTemplate`.
+You should get in this file a definition of the function `printTemplate`, that prints the value `42`.

 This chapter does not cover compilation time values, which will be detailed in the next chapter, but it is important to know what a